pojntfx/networked-linux-memsync/docs/notes.md

   - Can be a source or destination of data (i.e. files, network connections, stdin/stdout etc.)
   - Allow processing of data as it becomes available
   - Minimized memory consumption
-  - Especially well suited for long-running processes (where data gets streamed in for a extended time)
+  - Especially well suited for long-running processes (where data gets streamed in for a extended time)[@akidau2018streaming]
 - Pipelines
-  - Series of data processing stages: Output of one stage serves as input to the next
+  - Series of data processing stages: Output of one stage serves as input to the next[@peek1994unix]
   - Stages can often be run in parallel, improving performance due to a higher degree of concurrency
   - Example: Instruction pipeline in CPU, were the stages of instruction execution can be performend in parallel
   - Example: UNIX pipes, where the output of a command (e.g. `curl`) can be piped into another command (e.g. `jq`) to achieve a larger goal